AlekseyMalyshev/bookstore/README.md

 Most new features can be found on the User menu bar in the right top corner.

-Remember for the phone to work correctly it should inlcude international prefix (+1 for the US).
+Remember for the phone to work correctly it should include international prefix (+1 for the US).

 User profile link is in the top left corner.